-PHR1130\\\\\ (1-0) 1 cr. hrs.
-Pharm Tech Leadership & Developmnt
+\(1-0) 1 cr. hrs.
+PHR1130 Pharm Tech Leadership & Developmnt

-Prerequisites: GED or high school diploma and at least one of the following: (1) minimum score of 18 on the ACT reading, 81 on the Compass reading, or 85 on the Accuplacer reading, or 250 on the Accuplacer Next Generation Reading, or (2) a minimum ACT reading score of 16, or Accuplacer Classic reading score of 62, or Accuplacer Next Generation reading score of 240, AND a 3.5 cumulative high school grade point average, or (3) ENG1330 with a minimum grade of C. Must be 18 years of age by the first day of class.
+Prerequisites: GED or high school diploma and at least one of the following: (1) minimum score of 18 on the ACT reading, 250 on the Accuplacer Next Generation Reading, or (2) a minimum ACT reading score of 16, or Accuplacer Next Generation reading score of 240, AND a 3.5 cumulative high school grade point average, or (3) ENG1330 with a minimum grade of C. Must be 18 years of age by the first day of class.
 Must have basic computer and internet skills and have access to high-speed internet.
-MAC offers oncampus computer access.
+MAC offers on-campus computer access.